bubbles29998/Hello/README.md

  Hello world

- I am bubbles. i am a student and my teacher explained what an open source is on .... maybe a few days back.
+ I am bubbles.
+I am a student and my teacher explained what an open source is on .... maybe a few days back.
 I dont remember.
- So i am here to see what can i do....
+ So I am here to see what I can do....